 Activities: Hiking / Trekking, Cultural Adventures.

-Accommodations: 4 season Black Diamond tents designed for 4 people which are used only for 2 people, come with sleeping pads “Therma-Rest”, and Pillows.
+Accommodations: 4 season Black Diamond tents or North Face Summit Series designed for 4 people which are used only for 2 people, come with sleeping pads “Therma-Rest”, and Pillows.

-Important Note: While we expect the tour will run as the itinerary describes.
+Important Note: While we expect the tour will run as the itinerary describes to Lares Trek 4 days.
 Participants should accept that there is the possibility of changes, being necessary liable to local conditions, e.g, strikes, natural desasters, these changes might be at the discretion of your travel company

 Limited Spaces: NO, the Lares trek is not regulated yet by the peruvian goverment; thus you could book in one month in advance that way to organize the tour, whether you would like to climd up the keen Wayna Picchu mountain, please let us know at the moment you are booking the tour( tickets for Wayna Picchu is limited, 400 tickets a day).

 Day 1- Cusco – Calca – Lares Hot Springs (optional) – Wacawasi